Billy Griffin: Biography

 Like Robinson before him, Griffin co-wrote many of the Miracles' songs, in addition to singing lead.
-Griffin and original Miracles member Pete Moore wrote all of the Miracles' 1975 platinum selling album, City of Angels.
+Griffin and original Miracles member Pete Moore wrote all of the Miracles' 1975 platinum-selling album, City of Angels.
 During his tenure with the group, they recorded three hits: "Do It Baby" in 1974, and the Miracles' most successful single, the number-one hit "Love Machine", in 1975 which sold 4.5 million records worldwide.
-Griffin also sung lead on "Don't Cha Love It", a Top 10 R&B #4 single.
+Griffin also sung lead on "Don't Cha Love It", a top 10 R&B #4 single.

 The Miracles left Motown in 1976, signing with Columbia Records.
 After two albums for Columbia, Griffin and Moore decided to retire from performing and focus on songwriting.
 In 1982, Griffin released his first solo album, Be with Me, which yielded the UK Singles Chart top 20 hit "Hold Me Tighter in the Rain".
-The following year, Respect yielded the club hit, "Serious" which peaked at #64 in the UK charts.
+The following year, Respect yielded the club hit, "Serious" which peaked at #64 on the UK charts.
 After a third album with Leon Ware, Griffin switched record label to Atlantic Records but despite completing an album, only one single "Believe It or Not" was released there before he was left without a recording contract.

 In 1989, Griffin joined UK record producer Ian Levine's Motown-reunion project Motorcity Records, and was the first to release a single on the label, "First in Line".
-Griiffin also fronted a Miracles reunion with a new recording of "Love Machine".
+Griffin also fronted a Miracles reunion with a new recording of "Love Machine".
 Griffin became a writer and backing vocals arranger for several of the other artists, and recorded a large number of tracks himself, but his album Technicolour was never released and the label collapsed in 1992.
 Most of his Motorcity recordings were released on the 1996 compilation Best of Billy Griffin.

-Levine and Griffin also landed a couple of hit singles for the UK soul band the Pasadenas and co-produced Take That's debut album, which including the hit singles "Could It Be Magic" (UK #3) and "I Found Heaven" (UK #15).
+Levine and Griffin also landed a couple of hit singles for the UK soul band the Pasadenas and co-produced Take That's debut album, which included the hit singles "Could It Be Magic" (UK #3) and "I Found Heaven" (UK #15).
 They also worked with Levine's boy band, Bad Boys Inc.